Make Existing PowerPoints Accessible

 Missing audio or video subtitles

-Adding closed captions to your video is essential for Deaf and hard of hearing people but benefits all viewers as well.
+Closed captions and transcripts are essential for Deaf and hard of hearing viewers but benefit everyone.
 When including video or audio content in PowerPoint, ensure you include a text equivalent via captions or transcripts.
+The PowerPoint Check Accessibility tool will flag Missing audio or video subtitles as a warning.

 Statistics suggest 4-5% of the general population experience some form of hearing loss or are Deaf.
 The number of individuals with hearing loss increases to around 20% for people over age 60.
 Captions and transcripts are essential for some audiences.